ninsuo/symfony-collection-demo/README.md

 ## Installation

-This is a classic Symfony2 project based on [Symfony2 QuickStart](https://github.com/ninsuo/symfony2-quickstart).
+This is a classic Symfony project based on the 2.x version of [Symfony QuickStart](https://github.com/ninsuo/symfony2-quickstart).

 ```sh
 php -r "readfile('https://getcomposer.org/installer');" | php